siyuan-note/siyuan/README.md

 ```

 In this setup:

-- `PUID` and `PGID` are set dynamically and passed to the container.
+* `PUID` and `PGID` are set dynamically and passed to the container
-- If these variables are not provided, the default `1000` will be used.
+* If these variables are not provided, the default `1000` will be used

 By specifying `PUID` and `PGID` in the environment, you avoid the need to explicitly set the `user` directive (`user: '1000:1000'`) in the compose file.
 The container will dynamically adjust the user and group based on these environment variables at startup.